Contact Us |

 If systemic issues are identified, corrective action will be required to address the issue on all submitted recipients, not just those identified during the audit.

 A Corrective Action Plan checklist which details the issue, the requested corrective action, and signature lines for data management staff and the Medical Director are included with the audit report.
 Data management staff should submit a written plan to address each item on the Corrective Action Plan Checklist, collaborating with data management staff colleagues and Medical Director in a timely manner.
 Once returned, the CAP is reviewed and evaluated to ensure that each item was addressed appropriately.
 As part of the FACT/CIBMTR collaboration, FACT inspectors will evaluate successful implementation of CIBMTR corrective action requirements.

 Once each of the items on the Corrective Action Plan checklist has been addressed, the audit process is considered complete and a certificate of completion is sent to the transplant center.
 If a CAP is unsatisfactory, auditors will request additional information from the site.
 The effectiveness of any corrective actions will be evaluated during the next audit.

 If no corrective action is required, the transplant center will receive an audit completion certificate when the report is sent.

-International Centers Not Reporting U.S. Donors:
+For International Centers Not Reporting Transplants with US Donors:

 For more detailed information about the audit process, a list of General FAQs, and audit contact information, please see the Audit Guide.